10 Best Petiscos in Lisbon: Must-Try Portuguese Small Plates

 The word pica-pau means “woodpecker” in Portuguese.
 Supposedly, the dish got its name from the way you eat it: by “pecking” at the plate with a fork or toothpick to skewer each bite.

-Our favorite pica-pau can be found at Atalho Real, where it’s served with bolo do caco (a delicious Portuguese bread from Madeira).
+📍 Where to Find It: Our favorite pica-pau can be found at Atalho Real, where it’s served with bolo do caco (one of the many types of Portuguese bread, and originates from Madeira).
 We also love the one at Sala de Corte, which is a bit pricier but definitely worth it for the quality of the meat.

 Pica-pau best petisco in Lisbon